rafaelpissolatto/terraform/README.md

 Plese check the [Terraform home page](https://github.com/hashicorp/terraform) to get more information and the usability.

 You can find at this repository some examples to use Terraform with provider AWS:

 - VPC
+  Complete environment with 3 VPCs: PRD, DEV, TST.
+For each VPC there is 2 subnet for 2 AZ.

 - EC2